 Side note: I don’t remember where I heard this but the following sentence stuck with me and has been a beacon to how I view the entire cycle of doing business: A business which is not growing, is effectively dying.

-Back to my story: There are many ways to expand the business and we shared them in previous posts: Finding new suppliers, perfecting our eBay listings, optimizing eBay SEO and using various eBay hacks to increase sales.
+Back to my story: There are many ways to expand your eBay business and we shared some of our best eBay tips in previous posts: Finding dropshipping suppliers, perfecting our eBay listings, optimizing eBay SEO and using various eBay hacks to increase sales.

 The rationality in irrational economic decisions (that will help you sell more)